 SEAE Research Leader

 Amy Cutter-Mackenzie-Knowles (BEd Hons Griffith, PhD CQU) is a Professor of Sustainability, Environment and Education at Southern Cross University, School of Education, Australia.
-She is the Deputy Dean Research & HDR Training for the School of Education, as well as the Research Leader of the Sustainability, Environment and the Arts in Education (SEAE) Research Cluster.
+She is the Dean and Head, School of Education, as well as the Research Leader of the Sustainability, Environment and the Arts in Education (SEAE) Research Cluster.
 She has led over 40 research projects in environmental education and published over 150 publications largely centred on ontologies in/as nature through socioecological and more recently posthumanist theoretical orientations.
 She has a particular interest in child-framed arts-based research methodologies.

 Amy has also been recognised for both her teaching and research excellence in environmental education, including an OLT Teaching Excellence Award, Citation and the Australian Association for Environmental Education Fellowship (Life Achievement Award) for her outstanding contribution to environmental education research.